 Summer Internship Programme in Integrative Cell Mechanisms

-Spend nine weeks experiencing life as an interdisciplinary scientist.
+Spend eight weeks experiencing life as an interdisciplinary scientist.

 Background and Aims of the Programme

 Our 8 week summer student programme provides undergraduates who are interested in a career in science with an immersive experience embedded in a research group associated with the Integrated Cell Mechanisms (iCM) Wellcome Trust PhD programme at the University of Edinburgh.

 The Summer Internship Programme in Integrative Cell Mechanisms (iCM) is closely associated with the Wellcome Centre for Cell Biology and will provide lab-based experience and training for budding cell and molecular biologists in the application of quantitative methods to understand the inner workings of cells.

 You will participate in research in an interactive and interdisciplinary environment.
 The summer programme also incorporates a range of additional activities to enhance your overall experience.

 Exploiting technological advances to transform our understanding of cellular mechanisms will require scientists who have been trained across the distinct disciplines of natural sciences, engineering, informatics and mathematics.
 The iCM summer internship programme addresses this training need and will help prepare participants to be successful in a variety of PhD programmes.

 Six undergraduate students preparing for their final year of university will be selected as a cohort to start their summer internships.
 They will be hosted in one of the iCM associated research groups to undertake research projects that develop expertise in both biological and quantitative sciences.